Media Information and Contact Details

-and to film the demining team while they are at work.
+The Landmine Museum and Cambodian Self-Help Demining receive numerous requests from documentary filmmakers, writers, and journalists to interview Aki Ra or the demining team while they are at work.
 Please contact us if you wish to pursue this.

 FILMING AT THE LANDMINE MUSEUM:

-- who will be conducting or producing the piece
+- Who will be conducting or producing the piece

-- what the story is about
+- What the story is about

-- examples of previous work
+- Examples of previous work

-- when the intended interview/filming will take place
+- When the intended interview/filming will take place

 If you simply show up at our facility you will be unable to secure filming anywhere except in the Museum, and interviews will not be available.